jsaji06/Stylos21/README.md

 `Firebase` `LangGraph` `LangChain` `Figma` `TensorFlow` `Keras` `Numpy` `Pandas` `Git` `Tiptap`

 **Currently Building**
-- A Socratic-esque AI assistant to help make your writings sound, clear, and substantial.
+- Eloquence: A Socratic-esque AI assistant to help make your writings sound, clear, and substantial.

 ---
 Outside of coding, you can find me playing basketball, watching the NBA, reading, listening to R&B music, and weightlifting.